micheleurbani/evidence_theory/README.md

 Install Poetry if you don't have it,
 [see here how to do.](https://python-poetry.org/docs/#installation)

-Then, activate the virtual environment with the following command:
+Then, install the required dependencies and activate the virtual environment with the following commands:

+    poetry install
     poetry run

 Finally, open the Jupyter notebook